whalecoiner/dreame/README.md

 ## Generate your own sound files

+The Drame models seem to allow unsigned files to be uploaded. https://dontvacuum.me/robotinfo/detail_dreame.vacuum.p2029_0.html

-For now you can do this manually by copying custom sound files (named according to the above table) to `/etc/audio/<your language>/` in Ogg Vorbis format on your Dreame L10 Pro.
+For now you can do this manually by copying custom sound files (named according to the above table) to `/data/personalized_voice/<your language>/` in Ogg Vorbis format on your Dreame L10 Pro.

 As soon as I have time I'll make a script that loops over the CSV and creates a sound pack.